inovector/MixpostApp/README.md

 **We provide you two methods of installing the Mixpost using Docker:**

- - Pull Docker image with all configurations.
+ - Pull Docker image.
- - Build Docker image and have full control.
+ - Build Docker image on your machine and have full control.

-## Pull Docker image with all configurations
+## Pull Docker image
-This is the most suitable method.
-You can use [Portainer](https://www.portainer.io/) to install Mixpost Lite.
+This is the most suitable method, see image on [docker hub](https://hub.docker.com/r/inovector/mixpost), there are also the installation instructions.
+You can use [Portainer](https://www.portainer.io/) to install Mixpost Lite or simply by creating a `docker-composer.yml` file.

-See image on [docker hub](https://hub.docker.com/r/inovector/mixpost).
-There are also the installation instructions.
+## Build Docker Image on your machine

-## Build Docker Image
+You can build a docker image that will have all server configurations and start the containers.

-You can create a docker image that will have all server configurations and start the containers.
+This method is mostly for developers.
+If you decide to install Mixpost using this method, it means that you know what you are doing.

 Download the latest version of Mixpost Lite from [here](https://github.com/inovector/MixpostApp/releases), copy .env.example to `.env`, and fill in all the necessary values:
 ```env